ShopHopperCA/2022-Webscraper-Project/README.md

 •	productCall = this is the specific product call needed to scrape the few remaining data points Once all of these have been determined the templates are used to extract the data.

-Most Wanted Resale API:
+Most Wanted Resale API: <br />
 Uses Puppeteer to visit a webpage and then scrape product URLs and titles using Cheerio.
 URLs are modified to .js files and then node-fetch is used to get extract data from each URL.

 # Post Execution/Outputs
-For LightSpeed, after execution, a small part of the results will be displayed in the terminal, as well as the number of items scraped and the execution time in milliseconds.
+For LightSpeed, after execution, a small part of the results will be displayed in the terminal, as well as the number of items scraped and the execution time in milliseconds.<br />
-Weebly and Square also output how many items from each website have been scraped in the terminal.
-The full output of the scrapers is written in the corresponding .json file in each folder.
+Weebly and Square also output how many items from each website have been scraped in the terminal.<br /> The full output of the scrapers is written in the corresponding .json file in each folder.<br />

 # Packages and Versions
 cheerio - ^1.0.0-rc.10